the-human-colossus-foundation/oca-spec/docs/specification/README.md

 #### Canonical form

-OCA Bundles MUST be serializable to be transferred over the network.
+OCA Bundles MUST be serializable to be verfied.
 The serialization algorithm MUST be deterministic and operate on the canonical form of the Bundle, which ensures proper ordering of the attributes within OCA Objects.
 The serialization algorithm consists of the following rules:

 - MUST consist of following attributes in this order: `v`, `d`, `capture_base`, `overlays`
   - `v` - version string defined per section [Bundle Version](#bundle-version)